Bologna is a difficult place for vegetarians, apparently.

-Onions are the main ingredient of friggione, a sauce made with tomatoes, sugar, lard and salt, whose official recipe was registered in 1886.
-Like most of bolognese recipes it takes a long time to be prepared, and changes from town to town (in Modena they also use peppers) and grandmother to grandmother.
-Nowadays it's not hard to find it made with olive oil instead of lard and even if the purists will look away I'm sure you will love this simple sauce on a slice of hot bread.
+Nowadays it's not hard to find it in the lighter version with olive oil instead of lard and, even if the purists will look away, I'm sure you will love this simple sauce on a slice of hot bread.

 Where to eat it

-Like many Italian recipes they change if you move just for a few km: so you can find tortelloni filled with pumpkin and amaretto cookies in the area of Mantova and Ferrara, or with spinach in Modena.
+As it's common for most Italian recipes, this one shows some changes according to the place where it is cooked: so you can find tortelloni filled with pumpkin and amaretto cookies in the area of Mantova and Ferrara, or with spinach in Modena.

 Where to eat them

-Oltre, near Mercato delle Erbe, serves tortelloni handmade by Monica and Daniela, real masters of fresh pasta.
+Oltre, near Mercato delle Erbe food market, serves tortelloni handmade by Monica and Daniela, real masters of fresh pasta.